Lendefi (new) (LDFI) Price Hits $0.0004 on Major Exchanges

-Lendefi (new) (CURRENCY:LDFI) traded down 4% against the US dollar during the 24 hour period ending at 10:00 AM Eastern on November 16th.
-Lendefi (new) has a total market capitalization of $1.94 million and $19,205.00 worth of Lendefi (new) was traded on exchanges in the last day.
-One Lendefi (new) coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
-In the last seven days, Lendefi (new) has traded 17% higher against the US dollar.
+Lendefi (new) (CURRENCY:LDFI) traded 4% lower against the US dollar during the 24 hour period ending at 15:00 PM Eastern on November 20th.
+One Lendefi (new) coin can now be bought for about $0.0004 or 0.00000001 BTC on popular exchanges.
+Lendefi (new) has a total market cap of $1.94 million and $19,205.00 worth of Lendefi (new) was traded on exchanges in the last 24 hours.
+During the last week, Lendefi (new) has traded 17% higher against the US dollar.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.